mikejoh/gk/CGOA/README.md

 <details>
   <summary>GitOps Terminology</summary>

-* Continuous - Continues to happen, not necessarily in instantaneous.Ensures that your system remains in the desired state consistently.
+* Continuous - Continues to happen, not necessarily in instantaneous.
+Ensures that your system remains in the desired state consistently.
 * Declarative Description - A config that describes the desired operating state of a system without specifying procedures how that state will be achieved.
 Focus on the desired outcome rather than implementation details.
 * Desired State - The Final configuration or state that you want your system to achieve.
 * State Drift - Inconsistency or variance between the desired state and the actual state of the system.
 Identifying and addressing state drift helps maintain system **reliability** and **consistency**.